-When you think of hearing loss, your first thought is of you losing your hearing.
-You may picture yourself asking people more frequently to repeat themselves.
+When you think of hearing loss, you are alarmed by the prospect of losing your hearing.
+You may picture yourself frequently asking people to repeat themselves.

-You see yourself slowly fading into silence.
-You won’t hear the annoying neighbor’s dog or early morning lawnmowers anymore.
+You envision yourself slowly fading into silence.
+You won’t hear the voices of your loved ones or your favorite songs ever again.

-You may even feel like you can get by without it as it progresses.
-It’s just your hearing.
-You can still get around and take care of yourself.
+You may even feel like you can get by without your hearing as it gets worse.
+After all, you will still be able to get around and take care of yourself.

 Your friends and family will understand.
 They love you no matter what.

-But the face of untreated hearing loss is much more sinister.
-It weaves its way into your life in a manner that’s hard to recognize before it’s too late.
+But the reality of untreated hearing loss is much more sinister.
+It weaves its way into your life in a manner that’s difficult to recognize before it’s too late.

-Let’s look at what studies show the typical person goes through with the progression of untreated hearing loss.
+Let’s take a look at what the typical person goes through when hearing loss goes untreated.

 One of the first things you’ll notice is that people seem to get upset with you for no reason.
 They seem increasingly agitated when you ask them to repeat themselves.
-They start yelling at you automatically, assuming that you can’t hear them.
-Even your closest friends and family seem to get frustrated with you a lot.
+They start yelling at you automatically, assuming that you can’t hear them at a normal volume.
+Even your closest friends and family seem to get frustrated with you often.

 You share their frustration.
-You don’t even realize it at first.
-You start getting more agitated when you can’t understand.
+You don’t realize it at first.
+You start getting more agitated when you can’t understand their words.
 You may even start to resent those around you for having conversations without you.

 It becomes a back and forth.
-You have more arguments these days than you used to.
-Perhaps leading you to question who your real friends are.
+You have more arguments than you used to, perhaps leading you to question who your real friends are.

 Giving Up People and Things You Love